SoftHu/tos_avg/En/Kon.md

 Start -->1775164532912166[<b>Speaker 👉 Kon:</b>
 \nI hate it when my fur is damp!]
 Start -->1775166031622193[<b>Speaker 👉 Kon:</b>
 \nOh, thank you.
-This is going to make life a lot easier!]
+I'm so grateful for this!]
 Start -->1775166031623219[<b>Speaker 👉 Kon:</b>
-\nThank you &lbrace;c.playername&rbrace;!
-This will go really well in the house!]
+\nThank you &lbrace;c.playername&rbrace;.
+Let's keep this at home.]
 Start -->1775166031624245[<b>Speaker 👉 Kon:</b>
 \nI know you're busy, but I think you can do better than this!]
 Start -->1775166031624247[<b>Speaker 👉 Kon:</b>